-The strenuous hike to Elkhead Pass, one of the highest passes in Colorado, steeply ascends scenic Missouri Gulch to a 13,220-ft. pass with wonderful panoramic views of the 13,000-ft and 14,000-ft. peaks looming above the expansive meadows of Missouri Basin. (full description)
+The strenuous hike to Elkhead Pass, one of the highest passes in Colorado, steeply ascends scenic Missouri Gulch to a 13,220-ft. pass with wonderful panoramic views of the 13,000-ft and 14,000-ft. peaks looming above the expansive meadows of Missouri Basin.

 The Elkhead Pass/Missouri Gulch hike is a great illustration of why I like hiking to a pass.
 Upon arriving at Elkhead Pass a dramatic panorama unfolds all at once.
 Mt.
 Harvard (14,414-ft.), to the southeast, and Mt.
 Belford (14,197-ft.), to the northeast, anchor a jagged cirque of 13,000 and 14,000-ft peaks that tower above the expansive meadows of beautiful Missouri Basin.
 Mt.
 Yale (14,194-ft.) rises to the south beyond the cirque.
-To the north, vistas extend to Mount Hope (13,933-ft.), Quail Mountain and, in the distance, Mt.
+To the north vistas extend to Mount Hope (13,933-ft.), Quail Mountain and, in the distance, Mt.
 Elbert (14,433-ft.).

 The hike starts with a stiff climb up the timbered southern slopes of the Clear Creek Valley and then enters Missouri Gulch.
-Soon the trees give way to scenic meadows and for the last 3 miles the hike traverse a gorgeous basin with wonderful views of Mt.
+Soon the trees give way to scenic meadows and for the last 3 miles the hike traverses a gorgeous basin with wonderful views of Mt.
 Belford (14,197-ft.) and Missouri Mountain (14,076-ft.).